MagicUnicornInc/Carolina-Mobile-Tire/README.md

 docker-compose down
 ```

-The website will be available at `http://localhost:7100`.
+The website will be available at `http://localhost:7100` (or your selected port).

 ## 📁 Project Structure